 Fishery

 Catches as used in the model are shown in Table 9-1; discards are not used in the model.
 Fishery-dependent compositional data (catch-at-length and catch-at-age, and associated input sample sizes) are shown in Tables 9-2 through 9-5.
-The model uses an estimate of 2024 catch to be consistent with the projection routine.
+The model uses an estimate of 2024 catch to be consistent with the projection routine (as described in the Harvest recommendations section).

 Survey